 “I am deeply impressed,” Mr. Power says.

-If there’s sarcasm in his answer, I choose not to hear it.
+If there’s sarcasm in his answer, I choose to ignore it.

 “And what is your financial goal?”

 “Fifty thousand,” I say with more confidence.
-This is where the humiliation will be worth it since he’ll impart some golden nugget that will help me level up.
+This is where the humiliation will be worth it, since he’ll impart some golden nugget that will help me level up.
 This is why Will Power brings in a quarter million dollars every time he steps onto a stage.
-Why, of the thousand people in the room today, one hundred or more will pay another $20,000 to join his executive coaching program, which isn’t even led by him but by a team of handpicked staff.
+Why, of the thousand people in the room today, one hundred or more will pay another $20,000 to join his executive coaching program, which isn’t even led by him; it’s led by a team of his staff.

 Power tents his fingers in front of his face, looking me up and down, examining me like he’s truly considering a strategy for me.
 But then he shakes his head, inhales deeply, and takes off his black suit jacket.